slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-12/packetizer_raw_output.md

 Harmonize the text in Sections 12, 11.4, and 19 so that all UNSAFE option failures—whether due to unsupported kinds, misplacement, or internal processing errors—consistently result in dropping the UDP user data (or delivering a zero-length datagram) in line with the intended fate-sharing semantics.

+**Severity:** High
+  *Basis:* The conflicting MUST statements can lead to divergent, non‑compliant implementation behavior with potential security and interoperability consequences.

+**Confidence:** High

 ---